NayakPenguin/Vision-Bridge/README.md

 <br/>

 ## Features
 <b>1.
 Currency Detection Model:</b> Our simulator allows users to present images of Indian currency notes to the camera.
-Through Convolutional Neural Networks (CNN), and advanced machine learning algorithms running in the background, the system learns to identify the denomination of the money, providing users with a seamless experience to determine the amount accurately.
+Through Densenet and some extra dropout and densely connected layers the model is trained.
+Then the models weights are used in a flask api which is deployed in aws ec2 instance.The system learns to identify the denomination of the money, providing users with a seamless experience to determine the amount accurately.

 <b>2.
 Road Safety Model:</b> Images taken through the integrated camera are used to detect the position and number of vehicles approaching at any given point in time.
 Also, any image of a vehicle is successfully classified into its corresponding type, thus providing the user with complete information about the traffic and helping him navigate across roads.